Fady-Esam/finance-app/README.md

 - 📝 Edit and delete any transaction or category
 - 🧭 Navigate with ease through clean tabbed UI
 - 🌐 Multi-language support (English / Arabic)
 - 🎨 Light & Dark theme switching
+- 🗃️ Local database for full local data management, high-performance storage and optimized data persistence
 - 🗂️ MVVM Architecture with a clear separation of concerns between Model, View, and ViewModel layers for scalability and maintainability
 - 🧠 Robust State Management built with the BLoC pattern for predictable and scalable UI logic